Board Governance Best Practices for Nonprofit Organizations

-The following practices articulate a roadmap for boards toward becoming a more strategic asset for their organization.
+The following practices provide a roadmap for boards to become a more strategic asset to their organization.
 Boards committed to adopting these practices can find extensive information about them in BoardSource’s comprehensive library of resources and publications available on our website.
 The practices with badges are compliance practices and likely legal requirements.

 Term Limits